-- a) All fishing will be prohibited for the complete season (minimal F) - b) The catch will be set at the level suggested by the Liaison Committee of 6 500 tons.
+a) All fishing will be prohibited for the complete season (minimal F)b) The catch will be set at the level suggested by the Liaison Committee of 6 500 tons.

-In Table 3.8 prognoses are given, calculated on alternative assumptions about the exploitation rate of 1-ringed fish in 1976/77 and subsequent years, as discussed in paragraph 3.6, and about the catch which will be taken in the 1977/78 season, as discussed above.
-On the more pessimistic of these alternatives regarding the juvenile exploitation rate, the adult stock size at 1 April 1977 will be approximately 8 350 tons.
-With a minimal catch of 500 tons, or a catch of 6 500 tons in 1977/78, the stock sizes at 1 April 1978 will be 16 800 tons or 11 000 tons, respectively.
+With an adult F of 0.81 and an F on 1-ringers of 0.25 during the 1976/77 season the corresponding adult stock size at 1 April 1977 is approx 8 350 tons.
+With a minimal catch of 500 tons, or a catch of 6 500 tons the stock sizes at 1 April 1978 will be 16 800 tons or 11 000 tons respectively.
 A catch of 6 500 tons would require an F on the fully recruited age groups of 0.75 which is close to the average level of recent years.
-These estimates assume that the abundance of the 1974/75 year class is 61 x 106 as 1-ringers and it has already been pointed out that this may be an overestimate.
-It is obvious, therefore, that at the present stock level, all fishing should be prohibited during 1977/78 on this stock.
+These estimates assume that the 1974/75 year class is 61 x $10^6$ l.w. ring fish and it has already been pointed out that this may be an overestimate.

+It is obvious, therefore, that at the present stock level, all fishing should be prohibited during 1977/1978 on this stock.
 Even if this advice is followed, the stock size at the beginning of the 1978/79 season will still be below the level which the Liaison Committee considered to be too low to guarantee survival.
+No fishing can therefore be allowed in these circumstances.

-The advice of the 1976 Working Group meeting can only be re-emphasised; that all fishing on this stock should be prohibited for two years when the situation should be reviewed to estimate the degree of recovery.
+The advice of the 1976 Working Group can only be re-emphasised; that all fishing on this stock must be prohibited for two years when the situation should be reviewed to estimate the degree of recovery.

-3.9 Herring Catches in Division VIIf (Bristol Channel)
+3.9 Herring catches in Division VIIf (Bristol Channel)

-In recent years herring have also been taken from Division VIIf and the annual catches from this area, shown below, have risen from zero in 1966 to over 3 000 tons in 1975.
-These are taken mainly by Dutch, French and USSR fleets.
+In recent years herring have also been taken from area VIIf and the annual catches from this area shown below have risen from zero in 1966 to over 3 000 tons in 1975.
+These are taken mainly by Dutch, French, and USSR fleets.
 From limited Dutch data it would appear that this area is inhabited by a very small stock of spring spawners.
 However, there is a possibility that some of these herring may have originated in the Celtic Sea.

-Herring Catches in Division VIIf
+Herring catches in Area VIIf